-The University will, upon written request, disclose to an alleged victim of a crime of violence or a non-forcible sex offense, the report on the results of any disciplinary proceeding conducted by the University.
-In cases where the alleged victim is deceased as result of such crime or offense, the next of kin of such victim shall be treated as the alleged victim.
+The University will, upon written request, disclose to an individual reporting a crime of violence or a non-forcible sex offense, the report on the results of any disciplinary proceeding conducted by the University.
+In cases where the Reporting Individual is deceased as result of such crime or offense, the next of kin of the individual shall be treated as the Reporting Individual.

-The University will provide both the Reporting Party and the Responding Party written notification of the result of any disciplinary proceeding that arises from an allegation of dating violence, domestic violence, sexual assault or stalking.
-In these cases, it is not necessary for a victim to make a written request.
+The University will provide both the Reporting Individual and the Responding Student written notification of the result of any disciplinary proceeding that arises from an allegation of dating violence, domestic violence, sexual assault or stalking.
+In these cases, it is not necessary for a Reporting Individual to make a written request.